WMNF 2023 T-shirt design contest! Enter for a chance to win $500

 Attention all creatives and designers!
 We love our art community!

-Four winning designs will be chosen April 30, 2023 and used for one of our upcoming fund drives.
+Four winning designs will be chosen on April 30 and used for one of our upcoming fund drives.

 Let your creativity run wild and show us what you’ve got!